pallets/click/docs/utils.md

 ## Printing to Stdout

-The most obvious helper is the {func}`click.echo` function, which in many ways works like the Python `print` statement or function.
+The most obvious helper is the {func}`echo` function, which in many ways works like the Python `print` statement or function.
 The main difference is that it works the same in many different terminal environments.

 Example: